newvoll/ssmbak/README.md

 will just show you what would be backed-up. `--do-it` to actually perform the backups.

+If you download a new version, best to get that same version running in the Lambda with `ssmbak-stack <SSMBAK_STACKNAME> update`.

 The lambda is configured to write logs to cloudwatch.

 ```